TritonDataCenter/rfd/rfd/0006/README.md

 such as amon, cnapi, etc. At this time, this RFD isn't trying to suggest where something should or shouldn't be built.
-It's important that we co-exist well with amon's existing uses and make sure that this isn't a parallel world, but rather something we can move all of SDC and Manta to.
+It's important that we co-exist well with amon's existing uses and make sure that this isn't a parallel world, but rather something we can move all of Triton and Manta to.
 The specific mechanics of that will be left to future RFDs and research.